 We are subject to the periodic reporting and other informational requirements of the Securities Exchange Act of 1934, or the Exchange Act.
-Under the Exchange Act, we are required to file reports and other information with the SEC.
-Specifically, we are required to file annually a Form 20-F (1) within six months after the end of each fiscal year, which is February 28, for fiscal years ending before December 15, 2011; and (2) within four months after the end of each fiscal year for fiscal years ending on or after December 15, 2011.
+Under the Exchange Act, we are required to file reports and other information with the SEC, including the annual filing of a Form 20-F within four months after the end of each fiscal year.
+Our company's fiscal year ends on February 28/29.
 The SEC maintains a website at www.sec.gov that contains reports, proxy and information statements, and other information regarding registrants that make electronic filings with the SEC using its EDGAR system.
 Copies of reports and other information, when filed, may also be inspected without charge and may be obtained at prescribed rates at the public reference facilities maintained by the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
 20549.
 The public may obtain information regarding the Washington, D.C.
 Public Reference Room by calling the SEC at 1-800-SEC-0330.
 As a foreign private issuer, we are exempt from the rules under the Exchange Act prescribing the furnishing and content of quarterly reports and proxy statements, and officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.

-We will furnish JPMorgan Chase Bank, N.A., the depositary of our ADSs, and all notices of shareholders' meetings and other reports and communications that are made generally available to our shareholders.
+We will furnish JPMorgan Chase Bank, N.A., the depositary of our ADSs, with our annual reports, which will include a review of operations and annual audited consolidated financial statements prepared in conformity with U.S. GAAP, and all notices of shareholders' meetings and other reports and communications that are made generally available to our shareholders.
 The depositary will make such notices, reports and communications available to holders of ADSs and, upon our request, will mail to all record holders of ADSs the information contained in any notice of a shareholders' meeting received by the depositary from us.
 We will file our annual report on Form 20-F, including our audited financial statements, with the SEC.
 Form 20-F can be accessed on the SEC's website as well the investor relations section of our website.
-Investors may request a hard copy of our annual report, free of charge, by contacting
+Investors may request a hard copy of our annual report, free of charge, by contacting us.